Manual remote opening systems can operate single or multiple high-level windows by using a remote handle at low level.

 Multiple banks with junction box

 Here there are multiple banks of windows driven by a single operator.
-A junction is used to provide 3 different conduit paths from the operators 2 exits.
-This avoided the need to extend a conduit run from one bank to another.
+A junction is used to provide 3 different conduit paths from the operator’s 2 exits, avoiding the need to extend a conduit run from one bank to another.

 Manual Winding Gear Bottom Hung Vent Banks